Petroleum jelly: Physical properties

 Petroleum jelly is a mixture of hydrocarbons, with a melting point that depends on the exact proportions.
 The melting point is typically between 40 and 70 C. It is flammable only when heated to liquid; then the fumes will light, not the liquid itself, so a wick material is needed to ignite petroleum jelly.
 It is colorless (or of a pale yellow color when not highly distilled), translucent, and devoid of taste and smell when pure.
 It does not oxidize on exposure to the air and is not readily acted on by chemical reagents.
 It is insoluble in water.
 It is soluble in dichloromethane, chloroform, benzene, diethyl ether, carbon disulfide and turpentine.
 Petroleum jelly is slightly soluble in alcohol.
-It acts as a plasticizer on polypropylene (PP), but is compatible with most other plastics.
+It acts as a plasticizer on polypropylene (PP), but is compatible with a wide range of materials and chemicals.
 It is a semi-solid, in that it holds its shape indefinitely like a solid, but it can be forced to take the shape of its container without breaking apart, like a liquid, though it does not flow on its own.
+At room temperature, it has 20.9% solid fat content.
+Its microstructure is made up of partially crystalline stacks of lamellar sheets which immobilize the liquid portion.
+In general, only 7–13% of it is made up of high molecular weight paraffins, 30–45% of smaller paraffins, and 48–60% of small paraffins.

 Depending on the specific application of petroleum jelly, it may be USP, B.P., or Ph.
 Eur. grade.
 This pertains to the processing and handling of the petroleum jelly so it is suitable for medicinal and personal-care applications.

 Uses

-Most uses of petroleum jelly exploit its lubricating and coating properties, including use on dry lips and dry skin.
+Petroleum jelly has lubricating and coating properties, including use on dry lips and dry skin.
 Below are some examples of the uses of petroleum jelly.

 Medical treatment

 Vaseline brand First Aid Petroleum Jelly, or carbolated petroleum jelly containing phenol to give the jelly additional antibacterial effect, has been discontinued.

 During World War II, a variety of petroleum jelly called red veterinary petrolatum, or Red Vet Pet for short, was often included in life raft survival kits.
 Acting as a sunscreen, it provides protection against ultraviolet rays.

 The American Academy of Dermatology recommends keeping skin injuries moist with petroleum jelly to reduce scarring.
 A verified medicinal use is to protect and prevent moisture loss of the skin of a patient in the initial post-operative period following laser skin resurfacing.

-Petroleum jelly is used extensively by otolaryngologists—ear, nose, and throat surgeons—for nasal moisture and epistaxis treatment, and to combat nasal crusting.
+Petroleum jelly is used extensively by otorhinolaryngologists—ear, nose, and throat doctors—for nasal moisture and epistaxis treatment, and to combat nasal crusting.
 Large studies have found petroleum jelly applied to the nose for short durations to have no significant side effects.

 Historically, it was also consumed for internal use and even promoted as "Vaseline confection".